mminamina/MIT-COVID19-DATATHON/README.md

 This repository contains our teamwork on MIT Covid-19 Datathon Presentation.

-Our project is also featured on **MIT COVID-19 DATATHON** webpage: https://covid19challenge.mit.edu/datathon/
+Our project is also featured on MIT COVID-19 DATATHON webpage: https://covid19challenge.mit.edu/datathon/ (Track-D Team-9)

 Our research focuses on **Epidemiology topic**.